 If you’re authenticating using a university username and need to change your password, you’ll need to contact your BoB admin.
 To update your personal details, just go to the account details section at the top of the screen.

 It’s just so we know which institution you’re from and so we can keep you updated with important service information.
+If you had an account on the previous system then your clips and playlists will be attached to that, so make sure you re-register with the same email address.

 We’re happy to say that with the August 2016 upgrade, BoB now works across a much larger set of devices.
 These include devices running iOS 7.1+, Android 4.4+, Windows Phone 8.1+, and Windows Mobile 11+.